makman568/algofun/pq/traffic/consensus_traffic.md

 - The observed range for **Soft Votes (152-360)** has a mean that is clearly lower than the theoretical expectation of ≈354, which is consistent with the effect of threshold termination.
 The upper bound slightly exceeds the theoretical mean due to normal statistical variance.
 - The observed range for **Cert Votes (96-192)** is entirely below the theoretical expectation of ≈233.
 This is also consistent with the threshold termination optimization, which has an even stronger effect in this phase due to the lower quorum threshold.

-The empirical data therefore confirms that our model is correct: the live network traffic is a direct and predictable result of the unoptimized theoretical profile being shaped by in-protocol optimizations.
+The empirical data therefore supports our model: the live network traffic is a direct and predictable result of the unoptimized theoretical profile being shaped by in-protocol optimizations.

 Furthermore, the telemetry data provides direct evidence of this optimization process.
 The `obsolete_votes` column shows a range of **337 - 901** obsolete votes per round.
-This significant, non-zero number confirms that the network is actively receiving and then discarding a large volume of votes made obsolete by the threshold termination mechanism, just as described in Part II.
+This significant, non-zero number shows that the network is actively receiving and then discarding a large volume of votes made obsolete by the threshold termination mechanism, just as described in Part II.

 This relationship offers a crucial insight.
 For a super-well-connected, leading-edge node like the one instrumented, the total number of distinct consensus messages it **sees** in a round can be approximated by summing its useful core votes and its obsolete votes.
 This combined empirical total then closely aligns with the total theoretical message generation across the network (core + pipelined next votes).